What NexoPad is and how to get started

 In NexoPad, a snippet is effectively a note with a shortcut.
 That shortcut is the short trigger text that will fire the expansion when you type.

-Save a useful link and assign a keyword
+Save a useful link or a small tab group

-Open the side panel and test global search
+Open the side panel and test search or AI